The following are undergraduate minor concentration programs administered by the Dept. of Educational & Counselling Psychology.

-The program runs during the Fall and Winter semesters, September thorugh June inclusive.
+The program runs during the Fall and Winter semesters, September through June inclusive.

 For more information, please visit the Taylor Adolescent Program (TAP) website.

-Students who are accepted into TAP must fill out a field work contract (see below), have it approved by their site supervisor, and bring it back to the Department of Educational and Counselling Psychology in the Faculty of Education of McGill University for departmental approval.
-Students then register for two 3-credit Fieldwork courses, and upon successful completion of the internship, receive academic credit for their field work.
+Students who are accepted into TAP must fill out a field work contract (see below), have it approved by their site supervisor, the director of the TAP and submit it to the Department of Educational and Counselling Psychology in the Faculty of Education for departmental approval (drop off signed forms in person or submit high resolution colour scans via email to ecpundergrad [dot] education [at] mcgill [dot] ca (subject: TAP%20Contract) prior to access being granted for registration).
+Students will be issued a permit override to then register for one 3-credit Field Work course (EDPI 539, CRN 16174) in the Winter semester, and upon successful completion of the internship, receive academic credit for their field work.
 Please note that these courses are graded on a Pass/Fail basis.

 Tutor-interns accepted to this program will each be assigned to an adolescent.
-Under the training and supervision of the Taylor Adolescent Team, tutor-interns will assist in remedial planning and the implementation of effective intervention.
-Interns accepted into this program will be given a brief orientation course and supervised through weekly training sessions throughout the year.
-They will also participate in meetings and consultation to their student's family and school.
-This practicum would be of interest to future clinicians and other professionals in psychology, education and allied fields.
+Under the training and supervision of the Taylor Adolescent Team, tutor-interns will assist in remedial planning and the implementation of effective intervention for a minimum of 150 hours.
+Interns accepted into this program will be given a brief orientation course and supervised through weekly training sessions throughout their internship.
+They will also participate in meetings and consultation with their student's family and school.
+This internship would be of interest to future clinicians and other professionals in psychology, education and allied fields.